Fortnite maker Epic Games beefs up its Unreal game engine in new update

 The engine enables indie developers to gain access to a system for environment building and rendering that is on-par with the major studios.
 A lot of the new features come from tools that Epic Games built because it needed them for its own titles.
 The latest 4.20 update is fairly notable for the engine, bringing some performance bumps but also a new visual effects engine and some other new stuff.

 One of the bigger highlights of this update is a system for rendering objects at reduced polygonal complexity when need be.
 The engine’s Proxy Levels of Detail tech competes directly with some of the technology built by Simplygon, which Microsoft acquired last year.
-The tech basically allows objects to render in low-poly mesh versions rather than a soft of all-or-nothing scenario where as you traverse an environment objects will just appear out of nowhere on the horizon as they render.
+The tech basically allows objects to render in low-poly mesh versions rather than a soft or all-or-nothing scenario, whereas you traverse an environment, objects will just appear out of nowhere on the horizon as they render.

-The company says that this tech was essential for ensuring that Fortnite players on an even footing even when on lower-power devices.
-The feature was available in an experimental build since the most recent update, but it has been honed to be more reliable in this new release.
+The company says that this tech was essential for ensuring that Fortnite players are on an even footing even when on lower-power devices.
+The feature has been available in an experimental build since the most recent update, but it has been honed to be more reliable in this new release.

 Another heavy hitter of the release is the early access release of Niagara, a long-awaited visual effects editor that the company talked about a lot at GDC.
 The tool allows developers a lot of control over particle physics for something like an explosion or fire and will eventually be replacing the engine’s existing Cascade system.

-In additions to visual effects looking more realistic, Epic is looking to give cutscenes a shot in the arm with tech that allows developers to deliver some pretty top notch movie-quality shots via depth-of-focus bokeh-like enhancements that draw attention to what matters in a scene.
+In addition to visual effects looking more realistic, Epic is looking to give cutscenes a shot in the arm with tech that allows developers to deliver some pretty top-notch movie-quality shots via depth-of-focus bokeh-like enhancements that draw attention to what matters in a scene.
 On a similar note, Epic is releasing the tools they have been using in their work to create more realistic digital human characters.

-There’s a lot of other new functionality in this release including updated AR support for Magic Leap One and ARKit 2, as well as some mixed reality capture functionality in early access.
+There’s a lot of other new functionality in this release, including updated AR support for Magic Leap One and ARKit 2, as well as some mixed reality capture functionality in early access.

 All of these features are available to devs now in the 4.20 update.